MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBootableMedia.md

 ```

 ### -BootImage

-Specifies a boot image object.
-To obtain a boot image object, use the [Get-CMBootImage](Get-CMBootImage.md) cmdlet.
+Specify a boot image object.
+To get this object, use the [Get-CMBootImage](Get-CMBootImage.md) cmdlet.

 ```yaml
 Type: IResultObject